 Mary

-Mary is the third-largest city in Turkmenistan and serves as the regional capital.
-It has inherited the status of the ancient city of Merv, which is located 30 km to the east and served as the administrative capital of the oasis for centuries.
-Mary has a distinct Soviet-era architecture, characterized by large administrative buildings and expansive gardens that seem disproportionate compared to the city’s size.
-Mary is situated in a major cotton-growing belt, which contributes to the city’s overall prosperity.
+Mary, the third-largest city in Turkmenistan, serves as the regional capital and has inherited the legacy of the ancient city of Merv, located just 30 km to the east, which was the administrative hub of the oasis for centuries.
+Known for its distinct Soviet-era architecture, Mary features large administrative buildings and expansive gardens that create a unique urban landscape.

 Mary, third biggest city in Turkmenistan